Our Curriculum

 Each class has a reading box/bookcase full of books and the children have opportunities everyday to look through these books and enjoy the pictures as well as the words.
 Words are all around them throughout the school.
 Displays and notices give a sense that the written word is about enjoyment as well as information.
 Throughout the day the children are encouraged to express and share their ideas in order to draw out their awareness of language.
 Sounds, letters and words are also introduced through games, wordplay, poem reciting and shared book time.
 Story time is an important part of reading.
 Having the opportunity to listen to a story helps children to focus on the sounds of words read without interruption and provides a model of fluent reading.
 Parents in the Reception class are invited in once a week to read their child’s class a story.

-Children not making the expected progress are worked with individually and daily using a structured programme that develops phonic and high frequency word recognition and decoding skills.
-In some cases children will be taken out of class by support staff, in other cases support is provided in class.
+Children not making the expected progress are supported individually and daily using a structured programme that develops phonic and high-frequency word recognition and decoding skills.
+In some cases children will be taken out of class by support staff.
+In other cases support is provided in class.

-Children Needing to be Challenged: Depending on the ability and circumstances, children may join guided reading groups in classes above.
+Depending on ability and circumstances children may join guided reading groups in classes above their year group.

 Assessment:

-The children are assessed throughout their time at school using PM Benchmark running records to ensure they are reading fluently and with comprehension at their correct level.
-The children’s reading ages are assessed every 6 months.
-Children not making the expected progress are worked with individually using a structured programme that develops phonic and high frequency word recognition and decoding skills.
+Children are assessed throughout their time at school using PM Benchmark running records to ensure they are reading fluently and with comprehension at the correct level.
+Reading ages are assessed every six months.
+Children not making the expected progress are supported individually using a structured programme that develops phonic and high-frequency word recognition and decoding skills.

 We have developed a spelling programme specific to Chepstow House.
-The spelling units follow phonic and spelling rules, children should practice their spellings daily.
-Children learn to spell the words correctly and explore the meaning of the word and how it is formed.
+The spelling units follow phonic and spelling rules.
+Children should practise their spellings daily.
+They learn to spell the words correctly, explore their meanings and understand how they are formed.

-The children continue to develop their handwriting, using the Kingston Cursive writing script (TRTS).
-When children demonstrate this script correctly and throughout their work, they move on to writing with a fountain pen.
+The children continue to develop their handwriting using the Kingston Cursive writing script (TRTS).
+When they demonstrate this script correctly and consistently throughout their work they move on to writing with a fountain pen.

-We use Word Aware to expose children to a significant range of words during their time at Chepstow House.
-Our Word Aware, Phonics & Spelling Coordinator ensures new vocabulary is used every day and in all subjects, not just within English lessons.
+We use Word Aware to expose children to a wide range of vocabulary during their time at Chepstow House.
+Our Word Aware, Phonics and Spelling Coordinator ensures new vocabulary is used every day and in all subjects, not just in English lessons.

 Our Mathematics